 We recommend that you always try your local Social Services department first.
 Whether you are registered with them or not, they may be able to give you help with:

-Your local authority may also have a hardship scheme to help people on low incomes afford everyday household items.
-You should contact them directly to find out their qualifying criteria and how much money is available, since it varies between local authorities.
-The Children's Society has an online directory of available local welfare schemes across the UK you can use to check.
+In England, your local authority should also have a welfare assistance scheme to help people on low incomes afford everyday household items.
+Call your local authority and ask to speak to their welfare assistance scheme to find out about their qualifying criteria and how much money is available (this varies between local authorities).
+You can search for your local welfare scheme on the Child Poverty Action Group online directory.